 3 .
 AVOID EMOTIONAL BIASES BY STICKING TO A PLAN

-The Australian economy represents only a fraction of the global economy and accounts for around 2% of the global equity market.
-Yet for most Australian investors, a large portion of their investment is focused on this small portion of global capital markets.
+The Australian economy represents only a fraction of the global economy and accounts for less than 2% of the global equity market.
+Yet for most Australian investors, a large portion of their portfolio can be concentrated in this small portion of global capital markets.

-The major Australian equity index, the ASX 200 Index, is not representative of global equity markets and has an out-sized weighting towards the financial and materials sectors, which includes banks and resource companies.
-Because of “home bias” and investors' preference for the domestic equity market, investors may find themselves having larger positions in these sectors than a global investor.
+The major Australian equity index, the ASX 200 Index, is not representative of global equity markets.
+Because of “home bias” and a preference for the domestic equity market, investors may find themselves having larger position in these sectors than a global investor.

 It is important that investors are aware of these biases and employ a disciplined investment plan that can help minimise their influence.